1 The Genitive Case

-case.
-Let’s take a look at how to form it and what types of genitive case we distinguish.
-This is not a complex grammar, so it will certainly be an absolute breeze for you.
+In English if we want to say that something belongs to someone, we need the so-called Genitive case.
+Let’s take a look at how we form it and what types of Genitive case we can distinguish.
+This is not complex grammar, so it should be a breeze for you!

-1. Something belongs to a person (animate nouns)
+1. Something belongs to a person (an animate nouns)

-If we want to express that something belongs to a person, we simply add an apostrophe + s:
+If we want to say that something belongs to a person, we simply add an apostrophe + s behind the noun:

 ● Peter’s book